You’re HIV negative – Should you trust a guy who says he’s on PrEP?

 You can’t absolutely know for sure whether he’s telling the truth or not.
 He might be a charming sweet talker, a genuine and trustworthy guy, or just super handsome… But even if you do trust him, does that affect your choice, your decision and your right to use condoms?

 I’m not going to preach in terms of shoulds and shouldn’ts.
 Using a condom is a proven way to prevent HIV… and so is PrEP.
 But if you’re not using PrEP and you have sex without a condom, there’s a chance you could be exposed to HIV and impact your long term wellbeing.
 Although excellent treatment options can manage HIV really well, there’s currently no cure.

 Your body.
 Your choice.

 If he is HIV negative and using PrEP as advised, then credit goes to him for protecting his own interests, as well as yours.
 But does that protect your mental wellbeing?

 For some guys, the anxiety of coming in to contact with HIV is a hefty mental burden.
 Even if HIV isn’t present in your sexy situation, not knowing for certain whether you have or haven’t been exposed can take a toll on your mental health.

 Whether you should trust a guy who says he’s on PrEP isn’t a question I can answer for you.
-But I would suggest that taking your own measures to protect your body against HIV right now is more important than what you might think or feel about trusting him to do it for you.
+But I’d suggest that taking measures to protect your body against HIV right now is more important than what you might think or feel about trusting him to do it for you.

 Know about PEP

-If you do fuck without condoms it’s good to know about PEP.
+If you do have sex without a condom it’s good to know about PEP.